PNMZR/Material-Nonlinear-Finite-Element-Analysis/README.md

 # Python3 FEM Codes Recomposed from Other Programming Languages

-In this repository, I try to use **Python3** to rewrite **FEM codes** of other programming languages, like Matlab, C++, Fortran, aimming at learning and praticing FEM programming.
+In this repository, I try to use **Python3** to rewrite **FEM codes** of other programming languages, like Matlab, C++, Fortran, aiming at learning and practicing FEM programming.

 ## FEM Codes of Other Programming Languages